jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Open-Source Protagonists Are Pushing Us Into the Internet Age

 Open-source is a community of inventors, designers, and programmers.
 They are the successors of the first computer protagonists.
 With honest hearts and genius minds, they're leading us all into the Internet Age.
-These modern day heroes live, breath, and promote collaboration at places like GitHub, Wikipedia, Dribbble, Udemy, Stack Overflow, Unsplash, and Slack.
+These modern day Jedi live, breath, and promote collaboration at places like GitHub, Wikipedia, Dribbble, Udemy, Stack Overflow, Unsplash, and Slack.

 Open-source has given Main Street the levers of power to control the Internet Age; even if the people don't realize it yet.
 Most people still think that retail stores, manufacturing, and education are industries only for governments or big businesses to control.
 However, because of the open-source community, there are countless new tools available for the people to take control of their own products, identities, and lives.
 The Internet Age is our new reality, one where Cinderella can stop praying her fairy godmother gets her past the palace gates.
 Today she can have fun any time she wants, because open-source gives everyone an invitation to the party.